Onika899/Onika899.Portfolio.github.io/README.md

 ---
 ## Mock Interview Video Reflection (STAR Method)

 ### Situation
 As part of my digital portfolio, I was required to record and include a mock interview video.
 This video was important because it demonstrates my communication skills, confidence, and readiness for a professional work environment.
+Beyond the assessment, it also gave me the opportunity to practice professional communication and showcase my readiness to potential employers.

 ### Task
 My task was to prepare for the interview, record a clear and professional video, and upload and embed it into my GitHub Pages portfolio so that it could be viewed directly online.
+The video needed to be accessible, reliable, and presented in a way that reflected my professionalism.

 ### Action
-To complete this task, I first prepared by practicing common interview questions to ensure that my answers were clear, relevant, and well-structured.
+- Prepared by practicing common interview questions to ensure that my answers were clear, relevant, and well-structured.

-I then recorded the video in a quiet environment, making sure that the audio was clear and the lighting was suitable.
-After recording, I saved the video in MP4 format so it could be supported on web platforms.
+- Recorded the video in a quiet environment, making sure that the audio was clear and the lighting was suitable.

-What was different and challenging for me was uploading and embedding the video into GitHub.
-I had to:
+- Saved the video in MP4 format so it would be supported on web platforms.
-- Upload the video file correctly into my repository
-- Use an HTML video tag in my file
+- Uploaded the video file correctly into my repository and used an HTML `<video>` tag in my `README.md`.
-- Ensure the file path was correct
+- Ensured the file path and filename were correct to avoid playback errors.
-- Wait for GitHub Pages to deploy the changes
+- Waited for GitHub Pages to deploy the changes and tested the video on the live site.

-It took several attempts before the video worked properly.
-I had to troubleshoot issues such as incorrect file paths and delays in deployment.
-This required patience and problem-solving, and it helped me understand how GitHub handles media files.
+- Troubleshot issues such as incorrect file paths, delays in deployment, and playback errors.
+- Verified the video worked consistently across different browsers and devices.

 ### Result
-As a result, I successfully embedded the mock interview video into my portfolio, and it plays correctly on GitHub Pages.
+The mock interview video was successfully embedded into my portfolio and plays correctly on GitHub Pages.
 The final outcome demonstrates both my communication skills and my ability to present work professionally online.
 Through this experience, I improved my confidence in speaking, developed better preparation techniques for interviews, and gained practical experience in handling and embedding media content in a web-based portfolio.
-It also strengthened my problem-solving skills and ability to work independently when facing technical challenges.
+I now have a professional video embedded in my portfolio that I can share with potential employers.
+This process also strengthened my problem-solving skills and ability to work independently when facing technical challenges.

 ---

 ## What Was Easy and What Was Difficult

-### Easy
+**Easy**
-- Preparing and practicing interview answers was straightforward
+- Preparing and practicing interview answers was straightforward.
-- Recording the video was manageable with a quiet environment and proper lighting
+- Recording the video was manageable with a quiet environment and proper lighting.

-### Difficult
+**Difficult**
-- Uploading and embedding the video on GitHub took time
+- Uploading and embedding the video on GitHub took time.
-- Fixing file path issues and ensuring correct display
+- Fixing file path issues and ensuring correct display.
-- Waiting for GitHub Pages to redeploy changes
+- Waiting for GitHub Pages to redeploy changes.
-- Troubleshooting playback issues through multiple attempts
+- Troubleshooting playback issues through multiple attempts.
+- Ensuring the video worked consistently across different browsers and devices.

 ---